SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 #### Kill a process - downloading files from SRA through two ways
 We want to download one fastq file from NCBI SRA (available here https://www.ncbi.nlm.nih.gov/sra?linkname=bioproject_sra_all&from_uid=518559) using SRAtoolkit as below :

+{% highlight bash %}
-` module load bioinfo/sratoolkit/2.9.2
+module load bioinfo/sratoolkit/2.9.2
-fastq-dump --gzip --split-files SRXXXX`
+fastq-dump --gzip --split-files SRXXXX
+{% endhighlight %}

 This will download the SRA file (in sra format) and then convert them to fastq.gz file .
 More details on https://isugenomics.github.io/bioinformatics-workbook/dataAcquisition/fileTransfer/sra.html